Flowgem/Proxmox-Console-Extension/README.md

-# Proxmox Console Extension
+# VM Console Extension

-🚀 **Easily Paste into Your Proxmox Console Sessions!** 🚀
+🚀 **Easily Paste into Your VM Console Sessions!** 🚀

-Managing virtual machines in Proxmox can be frustrating when you can’t copy and paste directly into the console.
-The **Proxmox Console Extension** solves this issue by allowing you to paste text, commands, or configurations directly into your console sessions.
+Managing virtual machines in VM environments can be frustrating when you can't copy and paste directly into the console.
+The **VM Console Extension** solves this issue by allowing you to paste text, commands, or configurations directly into your console sessions.

 ---

 ## 🌟 Features
-- **Clipboard Integration:** Directly paste clipboard content into Proxmox web console sessions.
+- **Clipboard Integration:** Directly paste clipboard content into VM web console sessions.
 - **Seamless Workflow:** Avoid switching between tools—just copy and paste!
 - **Time-Saving Tool:** Reduce repetitive typing and avoid errors with simple pasting.
 - **Easy to Use:** Intuitive interface with quick activation from your browser toolbar.
+- **Adjustable Speed:** Control the typing speed to match your VM console's responsiveness.

+---

+## 📋 Changelog

+### Version 1.1
+- **Name Change:** Renamed from "Proxmox Console Extension" to "VM Console Extension" for broader applicability
+- **UI Improvements:** Completely redesigned interface with a modern look and feel
+- **Simplified Controls:** Removed unnecessary buttons and options for a cleaner experience
+- **Intuitive Speed Control:** Redesigned slider with more logical orientation (left = slow, right = fast)
+- **Visual Refresh:** Updated logo and icon design
+- **Performance Improvements:** Optimized code for better reliability

+### Version 1.0
+- Initial release

 ---